Southern California: Earthquakes

-While the San Andreas Fault is the most well known major earthquake producing fault in California, it is not the only one that can produce large magnitude events.
-Notable examples include the San Jacinto Fault (a splay of the San Andreas that runs directly under the I-10 & I-215 interchange), the Newport–Inglewood-Rose Canyon Fault (located adjacent to Sofi Stadium and responsible for Signal Hill), the Elsinore Fault (created Lake Elsinore), the Garlock Fault (which marks boundary between of the Sierra Nevada and the Mojave Desert), and the Hollywood fault (which is within feet of Capitol Records and is roughly parallel to Hollywood Boulevard.
+Notable faults capable of large magnitude events include the San Jacinto Fault (a splay of the San Andreas that runs directly under the I-10 & I-215 interchange), the Newport–Inglewood-Rose Canyon Fault (located adjacent to SoFi Stadium and responsible for Signal Hill), the Elsinore Fault (created Lake Elsinore), the Garlock Fault (which marks boundary between of the Sierra Nevada and the Mojave Desert), and the Hollywood fault (which is within feet of Capitol Records and is roughly parallel to Hollywood Boulevard).

 The United States Geological Survey (USGS) has released a California earthquake forecast, which models earthquake occurrence in California.

 List of earthquakes

 This is a partial list of earthquakes in Southern California.
 For a full list, see List of earthquakes in California.

 Note: Earthquakes with epicenters in the Los Angeles Metro Area are marked with the (#) symbol.
 Other earthquakes mentioned indicates shaking was felt in the region.